vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 _______________________
 ## "EmbedLink"

+Action: as a user, I will redirected to a webpage or an app when I click on the weblink on the text that appears in the chatbot feed.

 #### 1. Definition

 When the property/value pair `"Type: "Action"` is triggered along the `"Name: "EmbedLink"` in a Step, then the client will embed a link in whatever label is inserted.
 When the user will click on this label, he/she will be redirected to the web page/app